antiers-solutions/xNFT/pallet-xnft/README.md

 - We have used [trappist](https://github.com/paritytech/trappist) for help with ecosystem testing.
 A few changes have been made to the readme and the repo for integrating our pallet effectively.
 - For multi NFT transfer, there is a limitation of maximum 3 transaction in XCM queue while using transact function.
 Due to this the maximum number of nft that can be transferred at one time is 3.
 - The sibling account must have enough funds to perform the transactions
-- Following are the changes made in NFT pallet:
-- Create_delete_collection.rs: [line 18](https://github.com/antiers-solutions/xNFT/blob/f4b5a9387a24bfc4be0fd4dc79872a07902a22bb/nfts/src/features/create_delete_collection.rs#L18); added public access specifier
-- Lib.rs: [line 65](https://github.com/antiers-solutions/xNFT/blob/f4b5a9387a24bfc4be0fd4dc79872a07902a22bb/nfts/src/lib.rs#L65); changed the type to public
-- Removed super from all these structs; pub struct [CollectionDetails](https://github.com/antiers-solutions/xNFT/blob/f4b5a9387a24bfc4be0fd4dc79872a07902a22bb/nfts/src/types.rs#L85), pub struct [ItemDetails](https://github.com/antiers-solutions/xNFT/blob/f4b5a9387a24bfc4be0fd4dc79872a07902a22bb/nfts/src/types.rs#L134) and pub struct [CollectionMetadata](https://github.com/antiers-solutions/xNFT/blob/f4b5a9387a24bfc4be0fd4dc79872a07902a22bb/nfts/src/types.rs#L157).